Skip to main content

 • optimization

-The optimization of Total War: Attila has been widely criticized, with many players reporting severe performance issues, including low frame rates, stuttering, and long loading times, even on high-end systems.
-Despite some improvements over time, the game is often described as poorly optimized compared to its predecessors, leading to frustration among users who expect smoother gameplay.
-While mods can help alleviate some performance problems, the overall consensus is that the game remains a challenging experience due to its optimization shortcomings.
+The optimization of Total War: Attila has been widely criticized, with many players reporting significant performance issues, including frequent crashes, low frame rates, and stuttering, even on high-end systems.
+Despite some players experiencing acceptable performance, the general consensus is that the game is poorly optimized compared to its predecessors, leading to a frustrating experience for many.
+Overall, while the game has interesting mechanics and graphics, its optimization problems detract significantly from its enjoyment.

 • stability

-• “Game was complete and very very very stable and almost bug free.”
+• “Game was complete and very, very stable and almost bug free.”

 • “Well polished and bug free (at least for me).”